rackerlabs/rackspace-how-to/content/managed-operations/adding-a-managed-operations-service-level-to-your-cloud-account.md

 Operations](/how-to/linux-spheres-of-support-for-dedicated-and-managed-ops).

-**Note:** For information about support for Windows, see [Cloud Servers with Managed Operations support for Windows](/how-to/cloud-servers-with-managed-operations-support-for-windows).
+**Note:** For information about support for Windows, see [Cloud Servers with Managed Operations Support for Windows](/how-to/cloud-servers-with-managed-operations-support-for-windows).

 ### Does my server's IP address or host name change when I upgrade?

-No, upgrading to a Managed Operations account doesn't change server IP addresses or host names.
+No, upgrading to a Managed Operations account doesn't change server Internet Protocol (IP) addresses or host names.
 It also doesn't change server IDs, your Rackspace Cloud account number, or your username and password combination.

 ### What if my current Cloud Server operating system isn't supported?

 If you choose to upgrade to a Managed Operations account, you must either delete any active Cloud Servers and images that run unsupported operating systems, or transfer those unsupported images to a separate account.
-After you have taken these steps you are eligible to upgrade.
+After you have taken these steps, you are eligible to upgrade.

 If you need a new Cloud Server or Cloud Database, you can either create the image on the server yourself or have the Managed Operations team